๐ŸฅจIntro to Ethnic Studies

 Asian Stereotypes in Film and Television

-• Perpetual foreigner syndrome positions Asian Americans as eternally foreign regardless of citizenship or generations in the country—accents are assumed, "where are you really from?" is scripted in
+• Perpetual foreigner syndrome positions Asian Americans as eternally foreign regardless of citizenship or how many generations their families have lived in the country.
+Accents are assumed, and "where are you really from?" gets scripted into interactions.

-• Exoticization tropes like the "dragon lady," "geisha," and "lotus blossom" sexualize Asian women while framing them as mysterious and unknowable—desire and danger intertwined
+• Exoticization tropes like the "dragon lady," "geisha," and "lotus blossom" sexualize Asian women while framing them as mysterious and unknowable.
+Desire and danger get intertwined in these portrayals.

-• Temporal displacement freezes Native peoples in a romanticized past—the "noble savage" exists only in buckskin and feathers, erasing the 5.2 million Native Americans living contemporary lives
+• Temporal displacement freezes Native peoples in a romanticized past.
+The "noble savage" exists only in buckskin and feathers, erasing the roughly 5.2 million Native Americans living contemporary lives today.

 • Mystical Indian trope positions Native characters as spiritual guides for white protagonists, reducing complex religious traditions to plot devices for white self-discovery

-• Appropriation without consultation occurs when media industries profit from Native imagery (sports mascots, Halloween costumes, "tribal" fashion) while excluding Native voices from production decisions
+• Appropriation without consultation occurs when media industries profit from Native imagery (sports mascots, Halloween costumes, "tribal" fashion) while excluding Native voices from production decisions.
+The culture gets used; the people get ignored.

 The Model Minority Mechanism